 MODERATOR: Keith Ziobron, Cardno

-SPEAKERS: Errick Simmons, City of Greenville, MS; Will Coppage, Washington County Economic Alliance; Brian Gross, EPA
+SPEAKERS: Errick Simmons, City of Greenville, MS; Will Coppage, Washington County Economic Alliance; Derek Street, EPA

 This EPD Branch Update will provide a general update on the activities of the Air Branch, with particular focuses to include permitting and enforcement updates, regional haze, and the potential for and impacts from NAAQS revisions.

-SPEAKERS: Karen Hays, Eric Cornwell, and Jim Boylan, EPD Air Protection Branch
+SPEAKERS: Eric Cornwell and Jim Boylan, EPD Air Protection Branch